-- 1. The Trade Facilitation Program (the Program) under the broader Central Asia Regional Economic Cooperation (CAREC) Program aims to achieve the following set of objectives and goals.
-Its short- to medium-term objectives are to promote concerted customs reforms and modernization and serve as a regional forum to address issues of common interest such as regional transit development.
+- 1. Trade facilitation is a key thrust of the Central Asia Regional Economic Cooperation (CAREC) Program.
+CAREC's Regional Trade Facilitation and Customs Cooperation Program (RTFCCP) was launched in 2002.
+Its short- to medium-term objectives are to promote concerted customs reforms and modernization, and serve as a regional forum to address issues of common interest such as regional transit development.
 Its long-term objective is to support an integrated trade facilitation approach through interagency cooperation and partnership with the private sector.
-The latter will facilitate the participating countries' move toward "one-stop" and "single electronic window" services for traders and the business community.
-The Program's framework, which includes its objectives, priority areas, performance indicators, and results framework are summarized in Attachment 1. - 2.
+Please refer to Attachment 1 for the Program framework, which includes its objectives, priority areas, performance indicators, and results framework. - 2.
 The Customs Cooperation Committee (CCC), consisting of the heads of customs administrations of the participating countries, has been coordinating the Program toward meeting its short- to medium-term objectives.
 The CCC's guidance reflects the country-driven process of the Program.
 In its first meeting in Urumqi, PRC, the CCC endorsed a Common Action Plan and created two working groups for the plan's implementation.
 One working group is chaired by PRC and the other by Uzbekistan. - 3.
-In view of the participating countries' varied capacity and commitment to trade facilitation and regional cooperation, the Program has been implemented with a pragmatic and results-oriented approach focusing on (i) promotion of bilateral initiatives, e.g., bilateral agreements and pilot-testing, and (ii) country-specific customs modernization efforts.
+The Program has been implemented with a pragmatic and result-oriented approach focusing on (i) promotion of bilateral initiatives, e.g., bilateral agreements and pilot-testing, and (ii) country-specific customs modernization efforts.
 This approach differs from other subregional cooperation programs where participating countries have more comparable capacity and whose focus has been on forging multilateral trade and transport agreements, followed by pilot-testing.
 Training and knowledge sharing through regional events have been another priority area, which has helped strengthen capacity, trust, and confidence among the participating countries. - 4.
 Inter-agency cooperation and partnership with the private sector are key features of Program activities.
 The International Road Transport Union as well as private transport operators have joined the Program to support the transit development initiative.
 Tax administration officials have also become actively involved in the Program to promote integrated e-governance services.
-Since trade facilitation requires a broad-based approach, "Think broadly and act pragmatically" has become the Program's guiding principle to ensure its result-orientation and sustainability. - 5.
-This report highlights the progress and major initiatives endorsed by the CCC during their Fourth Meeting on 7-9 September 2005 in Ulaanbaatar, Mongolia, and the CAREC 4th Ministerial Conference on 6 November in Bishkek, Kyrgyz Republic.